alhog/Geobox/README.md

 # Architectural Overview

-Our quantum-geometric smart contract framework is built upon a unique blend of quantum computing principles and non-Euclidean geometries.
+Our quasi-geometric smart contract framework is built upon a unique blend of quantum computing principles and non-Euclidean geometries.
 It is designed to overcome the limitations of existing smart contract platforms and push the boundaries of what's possible with smart contracts.

 ## High-Level Architecture